remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

   - ~/my-docker-data/nginx/vhost.d/my.vhost.com

 docker-compose up
 - Remember to create admin user and password for portainer(!)
 Or else, it's first come-first served.
+The server shuts down after 5 minutes if you do not register an admin account within that timeframe.

 ## Backup
 Mostly, it will be good enough to back up the my-docker-data directory.
+Check out this rsync script: https://github.com/remimikalsen/theawesomegarage/blob/master/the-infamous-others/rsync_backup.sh

 ## Restore
-In order to restore you go far with only the my-docker-data directory.
+In order to restore a corrupt system, you are mostly good with backing up the my-docker-data directory.
 1) Make sure you have have the docker files: git clone https://github.com/remimikalsen/theawesomegarage.git docker-setup
 2) Make sure you have done the necessary configurations in docker-setup/.env
 3) Restore the my-docker-data directory and make sure your .env file points to this data directory